11. Matrices and other arrays#

 ## [2,] 11

-Overload the split function for the matrix
+Define the split method for the matrix

-class
+class that

-so that, given a matrix with \(n\) rows and an
+returns a list of \(n\) matrices when given a matrix with \(n\) rows and an

 object of the class factor

-of length \(n\) (or a list of such objects),
+of length \(n\) (or a list of such objects).

 split.matrix <- ...to.do...